kubevela/kubevela.github.io/docs/platform-engineers/traits/patch-trait.md

     cue:
       template: |
         patchOutputs: {
-          service: {
+          ingress: {
             metadata: annotations: {
-              "patched-by": parameter.name
+              "kubernetes.io/ingress.class": "istio"
             }
           }
         }

-        parameter: {
-        	name: string
-        }
 ```

-The patch trait above assumes that the component it binds has other traits which have `service` resource.
-The patch trait will patch an annotation to the `service` resource.
+The patch trait above assumes that the component it binds has other traits which have `ingress` resource.
+The patch trait will patch an `istio` annotation to the `ingress` resource.

 We can deploy the following application: